Scotiabank says might consider raising CI stake

-June 13 (Reuters) - Bank of Nova Scotia has no plans now to tamper with its 36 percent equity stake in Canadian mutual fund company CI Financial Corp, but it might consider raising its stake if the opportunity arises, the head of the bank’s global wealth management division said on Wednesday.
+(Reuters) - Bank of Nova Scotia (BNS.TO) has no plans now to tamper with its 36 percent equity stake in Canadian mutual fund company CI Financial Corp (CIX.TO), but it might consider raising its stake if the opportunity arises, the head of the bank’s global wealth management division said on Wednesday.

 “We like the asset management business, so clearly if we had an opportunity and the metrics could work out over a period of time, that would be appealing to us,” Chris Hodgson told the Morgan Stanley Financials Conference in New York.